Brittany-Potato/mission1/README.md

 4. Used links from the Turners website to make the Navbar links functional.
 5. Created a file upload button and made a container to put it in which allowed me to make a custon button for Easy styling.
 6. Connected the button to the backend and got it sending the uploaded image to the backend.
+7. Got the backend sending the prediction back to the frontend to displa to the user.

 To-Do list: